Clásico Capitalino: History and rivalry

-During the 1961–62 season in the Segunda División de México, UNAM were able to get promotion into top flight football, the Primera División de México.
+During the 1961–62 season in the Segunda División de México, Pumas were able to get promotion into top flight football, the Primera División de México.
 The first match for the team "benjamín" (newbie) of that season was América meeting on 1 July 1962 where América won 2–0 with goals by Francisco Moacyr and Antonio Jasso.

-For the 1966–67 season, América, Atlante and Necaxa moved to a new stadium, the Estadio Azteca, and the first meeting between América and UNAM on 19 August 1966, América won 5–1.
-This defeat really hurt the pride of the fans "Universitarios" and playing at home on 1 December 1966, UNAM defeated América 4–1 in the Estadio Olímpico.
+For the 1966–67 season, América, Atlante and Necaxa moved to a new stadium, the Estadio Azteca, and the first meeting between América and Pumas on 19 August 1966, América won 5–1.
+This defeat really hurt the pride of the fans "Universitarios" and playing at home on 1 December 1966, Pumas defeated América 4–1 in the Estadio Olímpico.